Zaid-Ajaj/the-elmish-book/chapters/elm/conditional-rendering.md

 <resolved-image source="/images/elm/counter-colored-text.gif" />

-Every time the state changes, the `render` function runs again and computes the UI for that new state.
+Every time the state changes, the `render` function is evaluated to compute how the UI will look like for that new state.
 Since the value `textColor` only depends on the state, we can extract it outside `render` and make it a function:

 ```fsharp {highlight:['1-4', 10]}
 let textColor (state: State) =